trandaolong-github/DocChat/README.md

 # DocChat
 Chat with your document.
+Run on your own machine.
 No account, no internet required while chatting.
 Support docx, txt, pdf and md files

 # How to run